Urban Farming

 How do you deal with excrement?

-It makes excellent compost, especially when combined with materials high in carbon such as the shavings, straw and sawdust which are often used for litter.
+It makes excellent compost, especially when combined with materials high in carbon such as shavings, straw and sawdust which are often used for litter.
 The mixture of these makes a balanced mixture for a compost pile.

-Chicken, goats and other animal waste can adversely affect water quality.
+Chicken, goat and other animal waste can adversely affect water quality.
 Be sure to properly dispose of all animal waste regularly, especially before it rains to prevent runoff from entering our storm drain system and local waterways.
 When washing down animal pens, please be sure the wastewater is directed to landscaped areas or to the sewer system.
 Animal waste contains high levels of bacteria and nutrients that can be harmful to humans and water quality